Common Types of Road Salt

 What Is Road Salt?

 Everyone talks about road salt, but what is it?
 What is road salt made of and what kind of salt is road salt?
-Road, or de-icing, salt is halite.
-It can be sodium chloride or table salt, or it can be a different hygroscopic salt like magnesium chloride or calcium chloride.
+Road salt is halite.
+The term typically refers to sodium chloride but can be a different hygroscopic salt like magnesium chloride or calcium chloride.
 Road salt production is different from that of regular table salt, as it is not purified after evaporation or mining.
-It does contain certain chemical additives for other purposes, like making it more effective in colder temperatures.
+It often contains certain chemical additives for other purposes, like making it more effective in colder temperatures.

 How Does Road Salt Work?

 But how does road salt work?
-It is just a simple chemical process.
+It’s a simple chemical process.
 The salt used for de-icing serves to lower the melting point of the snow or ice, in other words, it lowers the freezing point of the water.
 Essentially, it allows for ice and snow to melt at colder temperatures and disallows it from freezing following its melting.

 After absorbing heat and moisture from its surroundings, salt dissolves in the snow and breaks down into two ions, a chloride ion, and a sodium ion (if you are using sodium chloride), which then disperse the water molecules.
 Simply put, the water molecules are being pushed apart, making it more difficult for ice to form.
 As the ice does not immediately reform, there is more time for manual snow removal, such as the use of plows.